 The ruin in the top photo is a collapsed tobacco barn, likely built in the early 20th century.
 Besides the general shape and size, we know this is a tobacco barn because of the small brick hearth for heating the barn to help the tobacco dry in damp, cool autumns.

 Here is an interesting house.
-The core is a one-room log house made with ax-shaped logs, possible as old as 1840, definitely before 1880.
+The core is a one-room log house made with ax-shaped logs, possibly as old as 1840, definitely before 1880.
 But the core is almost completely surrounded by more recent frame additions in various stages of collapse.
 A squatter was living here as recently as a decade ago.

 Nearby tire dump.
 One problem with digging on these sites is that many of them were used as dump sites at some point after they were abandoned.
 We have found bottle dumps, tire dumps, a refrigerator dump, and a pile of personal computers from the 1980s.
 Computers are easy to identify but when it comes to bottle glass it can be hard to tell the 1870s from last month.